Eigenfunctions localised on a defect in high-contrast random media: Statement of the problem

 Throughout the paper, the letter $C$ is used in estimates to denote a positive numerical constant, whose precise value is inessential and can change from line to line.
 Furthermore, $B_r(x)$ denotes the open ball of radius $r$ centred at $x$.
+Finally, as per standard practice in the field, we do not distinguish in our notation $L^p$ and Sobolev spaces of scalar, vector and matrix functions: which is which will be clear from the context.